aria2/aria2/doc/manual-src/en/aria2c.rst

   Disable IPv6.
 This is useful if you have to use broken DNS and want to avoid terribly slow AAAA record lookup.
 Default: ``false``

+.. option:: --disk-cache=<SIZE>

+  Enable disk cache.
+If SIZE is ``0``, the disk cache is disabled.
+This feature caches the downloaded data in memory, which grows to at most SIZE bytes.
+The cache storage is created for aria2 instance and shared by all downloads.
+The one advantage of the disk cache is reduce the disk I/O because the data are written in larger unit and it is reordered by the offset of the file.
+If hash checking is involved and the data are cached in memory, we don't need to read them from the disk.
+SIZE can include ``K`` or ``M`` (1K = 1024, 1M = 1024K).
+Default: ``0``

 .. option:: --download-result=<OPT>

   This option changes the way ``Download Results`` is formatted.
 If OPT